-The financial instruments mainly comprise cash and cash equivalents, trade and other receivables (excluding advances to officers and employees), advances to subsidiaries, guarantee deposits (presented as part of "Other current assets" account) and refundable deposits, investments held for trading and financial assets at FVOCI, accounts payable and other current liabilities (excluding statutory payables), loan payable and lease liabilities.
-The main purpose of these financial instruments is to finance the Company's projects and operations.
+The financial instruments mainly comprise cash, trade and other receivables (excluding advances to suppliers, officers and employees) and guarantee and refundable deposits (presented as part of "Other current assets" or "Other noncurrent assets"), investment held for trading and financial assets at FVOCI, trade payables and other current liabilities (excluding statutory payables) and lease liabilities.
+The main purpose of these financial instruments is to finance the Group's projects and operations.

+It is the policy that no trading of financial instruments should be undertaken by the Group.
 The main risks arising from the financial instruments are credit risk, equity price risk, liquidity risk and foreign currency risk.
 The BOD reviews and approves policies for managing these risks.

 Credit Risk.
-Credit risk is the risk that the Company will incur a loss because its customers or counterparties fail to discharge their contractual obligations.
-It is the Company's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
-In addition, receivable balances are monitored on an ongoing basis with the result that the Company's exposure to bad debts is not significant.
-The Company does not offer credit terms without the specific approval of the management.
+Credit risk is the risk that the Group will incur a loss because its customers or counterparties fail to discharge their contractual obligations.
+It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
+In addition, receivable balances are monitored on an ongoing basis with the result that the Group's exposure to bad debts is not significant.
+The Group does not offer credit terms without the specific approval of the management.
 There is no significant concentration of credit risk.

-With respect to credit risk arising from the financial assets of the Company, which comprise of trade and other receivables (excluding advances to officers and employees), advances to subsidiaries and guarantee deposits (presented as part of "Other current assets" account) and refundable deposits, the Company's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying value of these financial assets.
+With respect to credit risk arising from the financial assets of the Group, which comprise of cash (excluding cash on hand) trade and other receivables (excluding advances to suppliers, officers and employees) and guarantee and refundable deposits (presented as part of "Other current assets" or "Other noncurrent assets"), the Group's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying value of these financial assets.